narindergupta/confluent-ksql-charm/src/README.md

 provides a plugin to clients that handles schema storage and retrieval for messages that are sent in Avro format.

-This charm will relate to zookeeper for kafka integration.
-Also for certificates it will use easyrsa or vault as both provide tls-certificate interfaces.
+This charm will relate to certificates it will use easyrsa or vault as both provide tls-certificate interfaces.

 This charm provides Confluent Schema Registry service.